 The best instruction to make your Filipino-style grilled chicken successful in the first trial!

-The combination of pineapple and chicken in a braise brings an outstanding flavor.
+The combination of pineapple, a prominent Filipino fruit, and chicken in a braise brings an outstanding flavor.

 The mild, fruity sweetness from the pineapple provides a pleasant subtle base for the broth.
 At the same time, the chicken also benefits from the fruit’s acidic flavor profile and becomes softer and juicier after cooking.